OmerAttias/-Elderly-Falling-Detection-/README.md

 - Only after I ensured the success of detection in the image dimension I moved to work on video's dimension which maintained the promises results.

-- On the video's dimension, every time the system will detect fall (line's angle below 45 degrees) the buzzer component will alert.
+- On video's dimension, every time the system will detect fall (line's angle below 45 degrees) the buzzer component will alert.

 ### Final Result: